 It was reported in 2008 that YTL Cement Corp may be setting up a cement plant and presumably quarrying Gunung Jebak Puyuh, which is at Senyum, in Pahang.
 Although the hill is rather small it has around 20 known caves, some of which are quite interesting.
 The hill is important also for its biodiversity in flora and fauna.

 In Sept 2012 I heard that some of the Merapoh hills will be quarried.
 We later found out the company is ASN Cement.
 During the caving expedition there, I spent several days with the locals looking at those particular hills.
 And the best cave we found, Gua Hari Malaysia, is in the area that might be quarried.
 Since the expedition I have returned several times to explore more Merapoh Caves, see my blog.
 By the end of 2013 it seemed that the area might be saved from quarrying and the cement plant.
 But then a new threat reared it's head in early 2014 - the area could be under threat from rare earth mining.
+Another problem started in 2017, illegal logging in the area, see below, under LOGGING.
 And it seems that ASN might be quarrying the hills at Chiku 7, north of Gua Musang in Kelantan.